Back to skill

 Overview

-This skill is a real EasyEDA automation helper, but it exposes a background local bridge that can run arbitrary code inside the user's active EasyEDA session.
+The skill is a legitimate EasyEDA automation/reference package, but it exposes a broad unauthenticated local bridge that can run code inside a live EasyEDA client and lacks strong user-confirmation guardrails for destructive or transactional actions.

 SkillSpector